Remote Learning Plan

 What if my child is struggling or not completing their Remote Education?

-Your children’s teachers will be setting learning appropriate to your child’s ability, age and stage in the year.
+Your child’s teachers will be setting learning appropriate to your child’s ability, age, and stage in the year.
 They will be able to monitor if your child is engaging.
 Teachers will be providing materials that will support and extend your child’s learning moving forward which should allow all children to partake in their Remote Learning and make genuine progress so they don’t have lots to catch up on when they come back to school.

 There may be different levels on activities, additional support videos, word mats, options to replay and much more to support your child’s understanding.
-It is important to remember that struggle is a normal part of learning and children would face challenge in that learning pit even when in school.
+It is important to remember that struggle is a normal part of learning and children would face challenges in that learning pit even when in school.
 However, if your child is struggling with Remote Education beyond what is expected, please contact me at school or via email email@example.com in the event of a full lockdown.
-If your child struggles with Remote Education because of lack of IT equipment, then please contact us.
+If your child struggles with Remote Education because of a lack of IT equipment, then please contact us.

 If a child does not engage with the remote education provided, the Class Teacher will call the parents to discuss obstacles and give support.
 If this disengagement continues, the Senior Leadership Team will be notified and they will contact the family to see if the problem can be solved.
+We appreciate that parents are trying to fit in home learning around their own work schedules so please ring me if you are finding it hard and then we can create a plan that works together.

 Will my child still have to do their remote learning if they are feeling ill with Covid symptoms?